gyasifred/alx-system_engineering-devops/0x00-shell_basics/README.md

 * pwd : Print the absolute path of the current working directory.
 * ls : Display the content of the current directory.
-* cd ~ :Take you to the home directory
+* cd ~ :Take you to the home directory.
+* ls -l : Display current directory contents in a long format.